Registration

 Concurrent Enrollment Within Sacramento State

-Concurrent registration, also known as Open University, is enrollment in on-university courses through the College of Continuing Education.
+Concurrent registration, also known as Open University, is enrollment in on-campus courses through the College of Continuing Education.
 The formal application for admission, application fee, and supporting documents are not required for concurrent registration.1 Open University registration is not available to matriculated degree seeking students.

 Leaves of Absence